 Do Bears Have Retractable Claws?

 Black bears, brown bears, and polar bears all have fixed claws.
-Their claws do not retract as a lion would.
+Their claws do not retract as lions would.
 A bear track will always show the feet on the end of the paws.

 Do Bears Have Knees?